Since its foundation in 1978, the Zonta Club of Waverley, now Melbourne’s East, has made a significant contribution to our local community.

 The contents are intended to promote hygiene in childbirth and thus prevent the most common causes of related infections.
 They contain items for the birth itself (eg. plastic sheeting, soap & disposable gloves), for the baby (clamps and a blade to attend to the umbilical cord) and to prevent common post-natal infections (eg. gauze to clean the baby’s eyes).

-The kits cost less than a dollar to make and they are assembled in the thousands by Zonta Clubs in Australia.
+The kits cost $5.00 to make and they are assembled in the thousands by Zonta Clubs in Australia.

 Once assembled, the birthing kits are distributed by the project organisers with the help of Non-Government Organisations in a variety of developing countries (who train local women to be birthing attendants and in the use the kit).
 Over one million of these birthing kits have been distributed so far by Zonta Clubs.